 Stephanie joined the Renewables Grid Initiative in 2013.
 Her main responsibilities lie with RGI’s communications and media work and she is leading the good practice award activities.
 She previously worked in the communications team of the European Climate Foundation.
 Stephanie has studied at the Universities of Marburg and Hamburg, Germany, and the University of Southern Queensland in Australia.
 She holds degrees in political science and journalism.

-Andrew Carryer joined RGI in November of 2014.
-His focus is on producing technical and policy research for RGI’s partners, whilst assisting with ongoing RGI projects.
-Andrew has an MSc in Environment and Development from the University of Edinburgh, specialising in international energy policy, with his thesis focusing on the political economy of the Angolan oil industry.
-Andrew has previously worked in the German Solar Energy sector and has interned at the South African offices of a global Environmental Consultancy based in Cape Town.
+Andrew Carryer joined RGI in November 2014.
+He is responsible for RGI’s environmental protection and nature conservation work.
+Andrew holds an MSc in Environment and Development from the University of Edinburgh, specialising in international energy policy.
+He previously worked in the solar PV sector and has interned at the South African offices of a global environmental consultancy, where he assisted on environmental and social impact assessments.

 Sylvia has been part of the RGI secretariat since September 2011 and is in charge of administrative works.
 Until December 2013 her position also included office management for the Smart Energy For Europe Platform (SEFEP).
 Sylvia spent several years in Johannesburg, South Africa, working as a secretary for the industrial department of Mannesmann Anlagenbau and the AEG Industrial Dept. During the last 7 years before joining RGI she was in charge of sales and general administration for a Spanish trading agency in Germany.
 Sylvia has the Spanish nationality and grew up in Germany.
 She speaks English, German and Spanish fluently.